nebojsa-prodana/spanish-long-term-visa-docker/README.md

 ### Security Considerations

-⚠️ **WARNING**: This container deliberately uses outdated, vulnerable software to work around Spanish government incompetence.
-Use only for visa applications and in isolated environments.
+⚠️ **Important Security Notice**: This container runs deliberately outdated software with known security vulnerabilities that are required by the Spanish government system.

+**Security Risks of Required Software:**
-- Firefox ESR 52 has known security vulnerabilities
+- **Firefox ESR 52** (2017) contains numerous unpatched security vulnerabilities
-- Java browser plugins are deprecated for security reasons
-- The container should not be used for general browsing
+- **Java 8 browser plugins** have well-documented security flaws and are disabled by default in modern browsers
+- **Legacy certificate handling** uses deprecated NSS database format (cert8.db)
+- **NPAPI plugin support** creates attack vectors that modern browsers have eliminated

+**Docker Security Containment:**
+- All vulnerable software runs **isolated within the container** - your host system remains protected
+- Container filesystem is **ephemeral** - no persistent changes to your actual computer
+- Network access is **limited to VNC port** and necessary government sites
+- **No direct access** to your host system files or other applications
+- When you delete the container, **all traces of the legacy software are removed**

+**Best Practices:**
-- Only use on trusted networks
+- Only use this container for Spanish government visa applications
-- Consider using a dedicated VM for additional isolation
+- Do not browse other websites or install additional software in the container
+- Certificate files are automatically gitignored to prevent accidental commits
+- Regularly update the container to get the latest security patches for the base Ubuntu system

-The container uses **legacy NSS database format (cert8.db)** instead of the modern format (cert9.db) because Firefox ESR 52 prefers the legacy format for certificate visibility.
-This ensures your digital certificates appear correctly in Firefox Certificate Manager.
+The container employs **legacy NSS database format (cert8.db)** for Firefox ESR 52 compatibility. **Docker ensures complete isolation of these deprecated components.**

 ## Quick Start